nunera/Axon/README.md

 ## Features

-- **User Authentication**: Secure login and registration with Lucia auth
+- **User Authentication**: Secure login and registration backed by Better Auth
 - **Organization Management**: Create and manage multiple organizations
 - **Task Management**: Create, assign, and track tasks with priorities and deadlines
 - **Skill Matching**: AI-powered skill extraction and matching between users and tasks